We must move forward with 'Nation First, Always First' mantra: PM Modi

 The need of the nation is to unite and work towards national progress, Modi said.

 "Just like Bapu (Mahatma Gandhi) led the 'Bharat Chhoro Andolan' (Quit India movement), every Indian must lead the 'Bharat Jodo Andolan (Unite India Movement)'.
-It is our responsibility that we do our work in such a manner that it helps in uniting our country which is full of diversities ," Modi said.
+It is our responsibility that we do our work in such a manner that it helps in uniting our country which is full of diversities," the prime minister said.

 "We have to move forward with Nation First, Always First," he asserted.

 Many programmes in connection with Amrit Mahotsav are being run, the prime minister said, adding that the Ministry of Culture has started an initiative to have maximum number of Indians sing the national anthem together.
-For this, a website, rashtragan.in, too has been created .
+For this, a website, http://rashtragan.in, too has been created.

-He called on the people to support the Indian Olympics team on social media by joining the 'Victory Punch Campaign' which has already begun.

-"You also share your victory punch along with your team and cheer for India," Modi said.

-Noting that on July 26 the nation will mark Kargil Vijay Diwas, the prime minister asked people of the country to pay tributes to those who made our nation proud in 1999.
+Noting that on July 26 the nation will mark Kargil Vijay Diwas, the prime minister asked the people of the country to pay tributes to those who made the nation proud in 1999.

 Talking about his Mann Ki Baat programme, he said it celebrates positivity and collectivity.